Snake Projection: Details

-The principal advantage of the projection is that, for the corridor defining the design space, distances measured on the ground have a nearly one to one relationship with distances in coordinate space (i.e. no scale factor need be applied to convert between distances in grid and distances on the ground).
-The main disadvantage is that away from the design corridor the distortion of the projection is not controlled.
+The principal advantage of the projection is that, for the corridor defining the design space, distances measured on the ground have a nearly one-to-one relationship with distances in coordinate space (i.e. no scale factor need be applied to convert between distances in grid and distances on the ground).
+The length of the applicable corridor is variable on a project basis; however, when required, the projection can extend over several hundreds of kilometres to achieve grid distortion of less than 20 parts per million along the route.
+The main disadvantage is that away from the design corridor, the distortion of the projection is not controlled.